 Thick sliced day old bread on cutting board for homemade French toast sticks.

-Flour and milk in bowl with cinnamon and sugar to make an easy custard for the French toast sticks recipe.
+Flour and milk in bowl with cinnamon and sugar to make an easy custard for a French toast sticks recipe.

-Melt butter on griddle or pan, and cook for 2 minutes per side until nicely golden brown.
-Serve immediately with your favorite toppings like warmed maple syrup and a dusting of powdered sugar.
+Cook in butter for 2 minutes per side until deeply golden brown.
+Do not rush this part!
+A good sear on each side is what gives you that crispy exterior.
+Serve immediately with warm maple syrup and a dusting of powdered sugar.

 Pouring syrup over homemade French toast sticks dusted with powdered sugar and served with berries.